frcojimenez/RD_Fits/Readme.md

 # The project

-The GW_Fits project aims at producing accurate ringdown (RD) fits that describe the final state of binary black hole mergers. <br>
+The RD_Fits project aims at producing accurate ringdown (RD) fits that describe the final state of binary black hole mergers. <br>
 The RD emerges as the late trail of radiation usually represented as a sum of damped sinusoids and its modelling is essential to test general relativity (GR) in its most extreme regime.
 The code is ready to reproduce the results of references [1,2,3,4]